- Amenorrhea means absent or no periods.

 Do I need to take any vitamins?

 Your body needs 1300 mg of calcium and 600 units of vitamin D each day.
 If you drink 4 (8 ounce) glasses of milk per day, you’ll get 1200mg. of calcium + vitamin D. Yogurt has about 400 mg of calcium.
-Other dietary sources of calcium include calcium fortified: tofu, orange juice ,soy and rice milk.
+Other dietary sources of calcium include calcium fortified: tofu, orange juice, and soy and rice milk.
 Choose calcium rich foods that you can enjoy throughout the day.

 What is the treatment for amenorrhea?